Holidays

 B

-Today you have the option to escape to the mountains to discover the folklore of the mythical tengu, or red faced goblins with long noses, who are said to have trained the samurai hero Minamoto Yoshitsune, on a hike from Kurama to Kibune.
-Your morning starts by taking the 30 minute train journey from Kyoto to the northern hills of Mount Kurama.
-It is here where Samurai were trained by Buddhist practitioners in the 12th century.
-Arriving at the Kurama Temple your walk will take you along a beautiful trail to Kibune village to follow a lantern lined trail to the Kifune Shrine, known for bringing good fortune to those seeking love.
-Dedicated to the local god of water, Takaokami no Kami, it is the shrines' proximity to Kamogawa River which has made it a place of spiritual healing and a welcomed escape from the summer heat.
-The shrine is also known for its unique omikuji (fortune slips) which tell your fortune when you place them in the sacred water and you may see locals receiving their fortune.
-Leaving the shrine behind you make your way into the town to the take the train back to Kyoto where you will have time to further explore the city before dinner.
+Today you have the option to escape to the mountains to discover the folklore of the mythical Tengu - the red-faced goblins with long noses said to have trained the samurai hero Minamoto no Yoshitsune - on a hike from Kurama to Kibune.
+Your morning starts with a 30-minute train journey from Kyoto to the northern hills of Mount Kurama, where samurai were trained by Buddhist practitioners in the 12th century.
+Arriving at the Kurama Temple, your walk will take you along a beautiful trail to Kibune village to follow a lantern-lined trail to the Kifune Shrine, known for bringing good fortune to those seeking love.
+Dedicated to the local god of water, Takaokami no Kami, the shrine's proximity to the Kamogawa River has made it a place of spiritual healing as well as a welcome escape from the summer heat.
+The shrine is also known for its unique omikuji (fortune slips) that tell your fortune when you place them in the sacred water, and you may see locals receiving their fortune.
+Leaving the shrine behind, you make your way into the town to take the train back to Kyoto, where you will have time to explore more of the city before dinner.

 Accommodation